MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 - Users who have already opted in through the opt-in toggle are not impacted.
 These users would stay in the new experience but can opt out at any time through the opt-out toggle.
 - If your organization is completely new to Yammer, and you want all your users to directly move to the new Yammer experience, the **Enable the New Yammer as default** as default setting is the one we recommend.

-If at any point during the preview phase, you want to remove access to the toggle, please select the first setting, **Stay in Classic Yammer**.
+If at any point you want to remove access to the toggle, please select the first setting, **Stay in Classic Yammer**.
 Here is what that would involve:

 - Users on the classic Yammer experience would no longer be able to see the toggle to opt into the new Yammer.
 - Users who are already opted into the new Yammer experience would stay opted in.
 But they will have the option to opt out of the new experience using the opt-out toggle.